Editorial Standards

 - EFTPS, free, schedules up to 365 days ahead and sends email notices.
 New enrollments for individuals are being phased out, but existing individual users can still pay, and businesses continue to use EFTPS.

-- Card or digital wallet payments post quickly and the IRS lists current processors, accepted cards, and fees.
+- Card or digital wallet payments post quickly and the IRS lists current processors, accepted cards, and fees; those fees go to the card processor, not the IRS.

 If timing is tight, online payments post faster and give you a confirmation you can save immediately.